 We model the observed decays with Brownian rotations of magnetic materials.
-The variation in the decay times from alive and dead cockroaches is explained by post-mortem increase in viscosity of the environment of the magnetic particles.
-Different ratios of initial magnetisation of alive and dead cockroaches follow from varying degree of alignment of the magnetic particles in the magnetising field.

-Let us assume that the $i$th magnetic particle has magnetic dipole moment $\vec \mu_i$.
-Initially the cockroaches are magnetised along $z$ with macroscopic magnetic moment $M_z = N \langle \mu \rangle + A$, where $N$ is the total number of rotating particles, $\langle \mu \rangle$ is the mean dipole moment and $A$ is an offset value due to non-rotating magnetic materials.
-Diffusion causes rotations of the magnetic deposits, and due to the random character of thermal forces components of the macroscopic moment orthogonal to $z$ vanish, $\langle M_x \rangle = \langle M_y \rangle = 0$.
-The $z$ component decays as now the $i$th rotated microscopic moment contributes with the projection $\mu_i \cos\theta_i$ along the $z$ axis.
-It is convenient to first consider the contribution to the average macroscopic moment from the particles with the same volume.
-For Brownian rotations the average cosine at time $t$ is well known and given by the exponential decay: $\langle \cos \theta \rangle = \exp(- t / \tau)$, where the decay time, $\tau = 1/2D_r$, is the inverse of the doubled rotational diffusion coefficient.
-For simplicity we assume spherically shaped rotating deposits and the decay time reads:
+In the Methods section we describe a model that takes into account volume distribution of the magnetic deposits.
+All its predictions are here explained in simple terms by assuming that observed magnetic relaxation curves match the exponential decay $M_0 \exp(- t / \tau) + $ offset, where $M_0$ and $\tau$ are experimentally determined initial magnetic field and decay time respectively.
+For Brownian motion of a spherical grain we have: